-A Award Notices
+A. Award Notices

 Award winners will be notified via electronic mail.
-This e-mail notification from ITA includes log-in information to access Grants Online, ITA's web-based financial assistance management system that the award winner will use to officially accept the award.
+This e-mail notification will come from a Department of Commerce grants officer, not from ITA.
+The notification includes log-in information to access Grants Online, a web-based financial assistance management system used by the Department.
+The award winner will use Grants Online to officially accept the award.
+Award winners are expected to participate in MDCP orientation in Washington, DC on September 25 and 26, 2013.
 Within ten (10) days of the award winners' formal acceptance of awards, ITA will notify unsuccessful applicants via e-mail and invite them to receive an MDCP debriefing.